Mateoferrnandez/Emissions-and-land-/README.md

 - **Analytical Investigation:** Employed advanced analytical techniques to scrutinize the correlation between forest cover and CO2 emissions, unraveling underlying trends and patterns.

-- **Interactive Visualization:** Developed an interactive Power BI dashboard to visually communicate the findings effectively, enabling stakeholders to grasp the insights intuitively.
+- **Interactive Visualization:** Developed an interactive Power BI dashboard to visually communicate the findings effectively.
 ### Technologies Used:

 - **Python:** Leveraged Python programming language for data manipulation and analysis tasks.